“Two Roosters… and a Third” — A Teaching Linked to Isaiah 27:1

 “Do you know what will happen before the arrival of Moshiach?
 Two roosters will fight each other, and a third rooster will come and strike them both.
 The Jewish people, thanks to their faith in the Most High, the G-d of Israel, will survive.”

-The commentators explain that these three beings (the straight serpent, the crooked serpent, and the sea dragon) represent three nations who will be defeated in the war of Gog and Magog (Radak), the "day of vengeance" (Malbim).
+It seems that these comments are connected with the verse above.
+Commentators explain that the three beings (the straight serpent, the crooked serpent, and the sea dragon) represent three nations who will be defeated in the war of Gog and Magog (Radak), the “day of vengeance” (Malbim).

-Malbim (d.
-1879): A nation protected by its mountainous geography, a nation protected by its vast size and population, and a strong and powerful nation.
+- Malbim (d.
+1879): A nation protected by mountains; a nation protected by vast size and population; and a strong, powerful nation.

 “For behold, the Lord comes out of His place to punish the inhabitants of the earth for their sinfulness; and the earth will reveal the blood (it has swallowed), and will no longer cover its slain.”